subvertnormality/mosaic/README.md

 1. On the Norns screen, select the mask you want to unlock.
 2. Hold the step where the mask is locked and press K3.

+To clear all mask trig locks from a step:

+1. Ensure you are on the Mask page on your norns device.
+2. Hold the step you want to clear all mask locks from.
+3. Press K2.

 ##### Scale Locks